 Communities ask me all the time about the Geographic Region field on the Client Vitals screen.
 All.
 The.
 Time.
 Not sure what I’m talking about?
 There it is below, when you add a new Client.

-So, in essence, you’re expected to modify the Geographic Region drop-down menu to include relevant regions for your local area.
+In summary, you’re expected to modify the Geographic Region drop-down menu to include relevant regions for your local area.
 Then, when you add a client, select the Geographic Region that the client lives in.

 This seems straightforward enough, on the surface.
 However, all sorts of additional questions get asked in practice.
 For example: